Optimization with Momentum: Dynamical, Control-Theoretic, and Symplectic Perspectives: The Time-Invariant Case

 \subsection{Example 1}

 The first example is based on the following continuous-time dynamics

-where $\nabla f$ denotes the gradient of $f$ and $f_\text{NP}$ the non-potential forces.
-These dynamics can be viewed as a mass-spring-damper system, where $f$ represents the spring potential and $f_\text{NP}$ the damping.
-The non-potential forces are assumed to take the form
+where $\nabla f$ denotes the gradient of $f$ and $f_\text{d}$ the dissipative forces.
+These dynamics can be viewed as a mass-spring-damper system, where $f$ represents the spring potential and $f_\text{d}$ the damping.
+The dissipative forces are assumed to take the form

 where the parameters $d>0, \beta \geq 0$ are constant.
 Ideally, the parameters $d$ and $\beta$ are designed to take into account additional information about the the function $f$; for example, upper and lower bounds on the curvature $\diff^2 f / \diff x^2$.
-If $\beta$ is chosen to be zero, the non-potential forces reduce to $-2d p$.
+If $\beta$ is chosen to be zero, the dissipative forces reduce to $-2d p$.
 In that case, the dynamics \eqref{eq:exCT} describe a continuous-time heavy ball method \citep{PolyakHeavyBall}.
 In case $\beta >0$, the dynamics are related to Nesterov's accelerated gradient method \citep{ourWork}.

-An intuitive interpretation of the non-potential forces \eqref{eq:fnp} can be given in the following way: For $\beta=0$, \eqref{eq:fnp} describes linear isotropic damping.
+An intuitive interpretation of the dissipative forces \eqref{eq:fnp} can be given in the following way: For $\beta=0$, \eqref{eq:fnp} describes linear isotropic damping.
 For $\beta >0$, \eqref{eq:fnp} can be rewritten as

 which implies that \eqref{eq:fnp} includes an additional damping term that averages the local curvature in the interval between $q$ and $q + \beta p$.
 As a result, the damping increases if the local curvature is large, and reduces if the local curvature is small.
 As the velocity $p$ is larger, the interval over which the average is taken is increased.
 The two forms of damping, linear isotropic and curvature dependent, are balanced by the coefficients $d$ and $\beta$.